lennarto/tab-group-sync/readme.md

 ## 🔥 Usage

-- Clicking on **🔵 👉 Open all URLs 🔵** opens all URLs on that specific Jira Ticket, Notion page, or Google Sheet, in a new Chrome Tab Group
+- Clicking on **👉 Open all URLs** opens all URLs on that specific Jira Ticket, Notion page, or Google Sheet, in a new Chrome Tab Group
-- Clicking on **🔴 🔗Copy new URLs 🔴** copies all urls that are (a) in the same tab group and (b) not yet on the page > so you can copy the new ones
+- Clicking on **🔗 Copy new URLs** copies all urls that are (a) in the same tab group and (b) not yet on the page > so you can copy the new ones

 ## 💙 Support